 There are a few additional pages that open a door very preliminary discussions about to the Standard Model.
 One has to do with the work of Mansoora Shamim.
 If these hypothetical particle exist mathematically, where are they on the grid between Notations 1-202?

-Key Answer: The first 64 base-2 notations from the Planck base units (Length, Time, Mass, Charge) give us measurements that our accelerators cannot yet reach and may never reach.
+Key Answer: The first 64 base-2 notations from the Planck base units (Length, Time, Mass, Charge) give us measurements that our accelerators cannot reach and probably will never reach.
 It appears that these can only be engaged with mathematical logic.
 With each notation we have no less than four numbers derived from our horizontally-scrolled chart of 202 notations.

 Reference: Note to the DOE, June 2021